kalidasya/sonar-erlang-plugin/README.md

 * count undocumented public apis (exported APIs which has no text comment before) included published by export_all()
 * number of statements (number of statements = (covered+uncovered lines))
 * fix -spec issue in undocumented public API counter, but multiline -spec still not supported
+* Two RefactorErl rules introduced (as a POC)
+* Based on RefactorErl cyclomatic complexity implemented

 BUGS: